ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 ## Download Files

 IM systems make extensive use of inline images, videos, and sounds, and often include attached files, all of which will be referred to as "assets" in this section.
-Assets are stored (encrypted) on various external servers, and typically uploaded and fetched using HTTP {{!RFC9110}} protected with TLS {{RFC8446}}.
+Assets are stored (encrypted) on various external servers, an typically uploaded and fetched using HTTP {{!RFC9110}} protected with TLS
+{{RFC8446}}.

 Broadly, two approaches are possibly for storage of assets in federated IM systems.
 In the vast majority of deployed systems, the assets are uploaded to